appseconnect/docs/_posts/Documentation Standard V1.0.md

 This documentation standard describes the format for the preparation of various types of documents mentioned herein under scope so that every document produced by any person in the organization is uniformly presentable, complete and consistent across the organization.

-## 1.2 Why do I need a Document Standard?
+## 1.2 Why do I need a Documention Standard?

 The “documentation standard “is a reference document or a guideline that includes rules and suggestions for writing style and document presentation.
 Style guides often specify which option to use when several options exist, and they include items that are specific to the company or industry and items for which a “standard” or example does not exist through commercial style guides.